widmogrod/zf2-assetic-module/docs/tips.md

         'buildOnRequest' => false,
 ```

-Please also consider configuring the cache busting strategy, described in a separate section.
+Please also consider configuring the cache busting strategy, described in the config section.

 **Setting `debug` option to `false`:**